study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 34: THE EIGHTEENTH COUNTER - "THE DOUBLE RABETTS"
+### COUNTER 34: THE EIGHTEENTH COUNTER - "THE DOUBLE RABETTS"

 **Original Text:** *The xviijth callyde ye Duble rabettſ.
 A profur a rake wt a full quartr lyghtly ſett in the lyffte legge wt a rabett Stondyng ſtyll lyghtly pley an other rabett wyth a full ſpryng att hys legge other els ſett in ye ryght legge wt a Down ryght ſtroke att hys hede and a full quartr an other A voyde and be att youre Stoppe*